 Security against scammers is our priority.Scammers, skimmers, phishers and hackers.
 The one thing they have in common?
 They're all out to steal your personal data, account information, and ultimately your money.
 At Frontwave Credit Union, we take the privacy of our members very seriously.
 But we also urge you to take smart steps to defend yourself against these predators.

-SECURITY REMINDER: We would like to remind everyone to keep their private banking information safe.
-Frontwave will never email, call, or text our members and ask for personal information such as online banking credentials, your card number, CVV or social security number.
+Frontwave will never email, call, or text you and ask for personal information such as Online Banking credentials, your card number, CVV or Social Security Number.

-A common scam recently reported by our members involves criminals posing as members of the Frontwave Fraud Team.
+Frontwave will never call you to ask for a code.
+A common scam involves criminals posing as members of the Frontwave Fraud Team.
 These fraudsters inform members that they are trying to verify a suspicious card transaction, and advise the member that they will send a text message with a code that the member is to read back to the caller.
-This is a scam.
-The caller is trying to gain access to your online banking information by resetting your password.
+This is a scam!
+The caller is trying to gain access to your Online Banking information by resetting your password.
 DO NOT give the caller this code.
 Instead, hang up and report the incident to Frontwave using the phone numbers listed on this website.